 If you are a minor, you may consent to a pregnancy or STI test without telling your parent.
 You also do not need parental consent to receive a diagnosis and treatment of an infectious, contagious, or communicable disease that must be reported to state agencies (such as HIV, syphilis, chlamydia, and gonorrhea).

 If you are a pregnant teen, you cannot make any decision concerning abortion without parental consent.
 This is the case even if you already have children.
-If you are a teen and want more information about abortion, the Texas parental consent law, or judicial bypass for permission to obtain an abortion without parental consent, look here.
 To find a lawyer in your area who can advise you, try TexasLawHelp.org's Legal Help Directory.

 Can people under age 18 get birth control without parental consent?